 Cross posted at LA Eastside

-In the middle of the summer, I attended a birthday party for my cousin’s daughter.
+In the middle of the summer, advice I attended a birthday party for my cousin’s daughter.
 It was the first time in a while I had seen a lot of my cousins and tíos/tías.
 They noticed the weight loss and complimented me, asked questions and made some off-color jokes (“are you anorexic?”).
 As I’ve mentioned before, I’m ambivalent about the comments.
 It’s nice to see that others recognize my efforts, but I’m still uncomfortable the attention to my body when the comments come from men or are mentioned loudly in a group.

 One comment still resonates a few months later.